Rent Relief

 Frequently Asked Questions

-You may be eligible for help from SF ERAP if you have a household income that is at or below 80% of Area Median Income (AMI) and you can demonstrate risk of homelessness or housing instability, such as loss of income, past-due rent, or inability to pay rent that will come due.
+You may be eligible for help from SF ERAP if you are a San Francisco resident, have a household income that is at or below 50% of Area Median Income (AMI) and you can demonstrate risk of homelessness or housing loss as a result of financial hardship, such as loss of income.
 Assistance is available regardless of immigration status and will not be considered for public charge.

-The SF ERAP Program can help with rent debt not covered by the state rental assistance program, future rent, and security deposit and/or first and last months’ rent for a unit you are planning to move into.
+SF ERAP can generally help with back rent, limited future rent, and security deposit and/or first and last months’ rent for a unit you are planning to move into.
+Certain subsidized housing types are not eligible for future rent or move-in assistance.

 Don’t move out!
 Evictions are a legal process, and you have rights and access to free help.
 If your landlord is harassing you, asking you to sign documents, or telling you to move, reach out to a tenant rights group right away.